 As set out above, she was junior counsel for the RLA in the Supreme Court case of McDonald (By her litigation friend Duncan J McDonald) v McDonald & Ors UKSC 28; 3 WLR 45; HLR 28 on the applicability of an Article 8 defence in possession proceedings brought by a private landlord.

-Alice has advised and represented clients in matters such as tenancy deposit protection, social housing fraud and the Environmental Protection Act 1990.
+Alice undertakes regulatory work and has advised and represented clients in matters such as:

 Alice is qualified to accept instructions directly from the members of the public through the Public Access scheme.